0WN463/NLP-Issue-Labeller/README.md

 ## Note
 1. The feature engineering and ML model files are in the ``pipeline/scripts`` directory.
 The pickled data files are in ``pipeline/pickles``.
 Note that the pickle files are separated based on the type of features so that it's easier to try experimenting with and combining different features during ML training.
+2. ``pipeline/pickles/dataframe_train.pkl`` and ``pipeline/pickles/dataframe_test.pkl`` are not committed/pushed to GitHub due to their large size.
+You may run ``pipeline/scripts/dataframe_generator.py`` to obtain the same dataframe pickle files when you need them.

 ## Installation
 Set your ROOT path via